It's 2020: Why Are We Still Talking About The Pumpkin Spice Latte?

 The outlook may not be as rosy as it hopes.
 While sales of the PSL at Starbucks grew 99% year over year in 2009, according to online research firm 1010data, the coffee giant has been steadily ceding ground as the market becomes more crowded.

-Indeed, in recent years, the PSL has become less of a draw for Starbucks aficionados.
+Indeed, in recent years, the PSL has become less of a draw for Starbucks devotees.
 In 2018, unique visits to Starbucks were 2% lower for the 30 days after the drink’s release, compared with the 30 days prior, according to Gravy Analytics, which measures consumer foot traffic.
 In 2019, unique visits ticked up a mere 8%.
 “The data doesn’t lie.
 Visits to Starbucks over the past two years reveal consumer fatigue with the PSL,” says Jeff White, CEO of Gravy Analytics.
 “The iconic drink doesn’t move the needle for stores in a significant way, and that's unlikely to change this year.”

 Advertisement